 Five-Card PLO: More Cards, More Complexity

-Unless you’ve been away from poker for the past few years, you’ve likely come across PLO5 games — both live and online.
-The format has been gaining traction, and many players are starting to ask: is it actually worth learning?
+Unless you've been away from poker for a few years, you've probably run into PLO5 games — live or online.
+The format is gaining popularity fast, and many players are asking the same question: is it actually worth learning?

 While PLO5 is still less common on major online platforms, it has quickly become a favorite in live games, especially among action-oriented players.
 Many PLO cash tables now include the five-card variant, and in some cases, it even replaces traditional PLO.